cdl-geneseo/geneseo-dictionary/R/Roadies.md

 # Roadies

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Roadies

 Created by  Unknown User (lav4), last modified by  Unknown User (ram19) on Nov 20, 2012

 (n.)
 Beers brought on a trip. &quot;We can drink some roadies on the way to the Dave Matthews concert.&quot; Source: Dictionary of Geneseo English 2001.
 DinkiAs of 2012, also known as &quot;road soda.&quot; Miller, N-R, 2012.